 Shannon Leach is A Repurposed Heart.
-Her journey from foster kid to daughter of a King was long and for many years she wandered without direction, looking for something to hold on to.
+Her journey from foster kid to daughter of a King was lengthy and for many years she wandered without direction, looking for something to hold on to.
 Then she found hope in the words of a man who died for her and helped her discover a new purpose for a broken heart.
 She was no longer alone in the dark.
-She had the search for light guided by one who loved her beyond measure.
+She discovered how to search for light guided by one who loved her beyond measure.

 Now she searches for light in her story so she can tell you His, so you can be encouraged and know you are not alone in the dark either.
-From humor to healing, she writes words and sends light straight from her heart to yours, using her love of language and people to tell stories that might bring hope and comfort in someone’s hardest moment.
+From humor to healing, she writes the words and sends the light straight from her heart to yours, using her love of language and people to tell stories that might bring hope and comfort to someone’s hardest moment.

-Her inspirational and encouraging writing across multiple genres captures the lessons and losses of her unexpected journey from regret to redemption.
-She uses her voice as a writer to remind others to laugh, to hope, and to keep searching for light.
-She writes vulnerable and authentic stories about winning at leadership, life, and loving people, in order to encourage others to keep going even within the darkest days.
+Her inspirational and encouraging writing across multiple genres captures the lessons and losses of her complicated journey from regret to redemption.
+She uses her voice as a writer to remind others to laugh, to hope, and to keep searching for light in her words as well as in the words of others.
+She writes vulnerable and authentic stories about winning at leadership, life, and loving people in order to encourage others to keep going even within the darkest days.

 Shannon's writing reveals a love for capturing true-to-life short stories and flash fiction stories that explore hope beyond tragedy.
-Her recent work can be found in the Chicken Soup for the Soul anthologies and in several Guideposts publications including the Guideposts magazine, Angels on Earth, and Mysterious Ways.
+Her recent work can be found in the Chicken Soup for the Soul anthologies and in several Guideposts publications, including the Guideposts magazine, Angels on Earth, Mysterious Ways and Guideposts book series, God's Constant Presence.
 She is currently completing manuscripts for contemporary Christian fiction, slice-of-life anthologies similar to those featured here, and inspirational nonfiction books.
-She believes in the encouragement and wisdom that can be gained by staying involved with a community that shares her mission, and is a founding member of Tipton County Writers, a member of American Christian Fiction Writers, and a member of the 540 Writers.
+She believes in the encouragement and wisdom that can be gained by staying involved with a community that shares her mission, and is a founding member of Tipton County Writers.
+She also serves as president of American Christian Fiction Writers - Memphis Chapter and is a member of the 540 Writers.

 Q & A With A Repurposed Heart